Bandwidth/bandwidth.github.io/mfa/callbacks/internationalCallbacks/messageFailed.md

 {% method %}
-# Domestic - Message Failed
+# International - Message Failed
 When sending to Two-Factor Authentication's (2FA) International platform, you will receive a `message-failed` delivery receipt (DLR) upon unsuccessful delivery to the carrier.

 ### Parameters